 Layout Of The Roland Ax-Edge

-The ribbon controller is located on the neck of the guitar so you can easily bend your notes and access it.
+The ribbon controller is located on the neck of the Ax-Edge so you can easily bend your notes and access it.
 Thee LCD screen so you can see what patch you are on is located in a nice place on the top left of the keytar.
 The patch is shown here and it also is lit up which really helps for performances where the stage is dark.

 There is an arpeggio button located next to the patch buttons on the instrument in case you want to arpeggiate a patch or VST.
-I really like the portamento feature of this keytar as i’m a huge fan of portamento.
+I really like the portamento feature of this keytar as I’m a huge fan of portamento.
 This is also accessible along with a patch switch button and octave buttons.

 Key Features Of The Ax-Edge